What We Do

 Speech refers to articulation and motor speech skills.

-Language refers to expressive and receptive challenges.
+Language refers to expressive and receptive challenges, including social communication.

 Literacy refers to reading and writing skills.